List of Dexter characters: Lila West

 Lila West, who goes by the pseudonym Lila Tournay, is Dexter's Narcotics Anonymous sponsor and one of the main antagonists in season 2.
 Originally from England, she works as an artist, often using stolen items in her work.
 Dexter begins an affair with her after his breakup with Rita.
 She confesses to Dexter that she became sober after unintentionally killing her ex-boyfriend while high on meth.
-She is in fact a sociopath who hangs out in support groups in an attempt to feel emotions she is otherwise incapable of.
+She is, in fact, a sociopath who hangs out in support groups in an attempt to feel emotions she is otherwise incapable of feeling.
 She immediately sees through Dexter's "mask" and becomes obsessed with him, believing him to be her soulmate.

 She sets her own loft on fire and helps Santos Jimenez attack Dexter, believing that she and Dexter are closest in times of crisis.
 When she breaks into Rita's house, afraid that Dexter might have gotten back together with her, Dexter immediately ends their relationship.

 In retaliation, she seduces Angel Batista, has rough sex with him, and then accuses him of rape, having taken Rohypnol immediately after sex so it would look like Angel had drugged her.
 Enraged, Debra asks Lundy to run a background check, discovering Lila is working under an alias.
 A fingerprint analysis turns up Lila's real surname (West) and that she has been illegally living in the United States on an expired visa.
 Debra confronts her and demands that she leave the country or be deported.
 Lila, following Dexter and watching him on his boat with Rita, Astor, and Cody, breaks into his van, takes his GPS device and finds the address for Jimenez's cabin.
 Arriving at the cabin, she finds Doakes caged inside and, upon learning from him that Dexter is the Bay Harbor Butcher, decides to protect Dexter and ignites a propane tank inside the cabin, killing Doakes.